FAR-Lab/Mobile_HRI_Lab_Hub/Lab7/Readme.md

 ## Part A. Interact with People
 Based on your final project proposal, sketch out one possible interaction scenario with your robot.
-Then, act it out with your robot.
+The robot must interact with at least one person.
+Then, act it out with your robot through WoZ.
 (Remember to take a video.)

+Be mindful of the others around you.
+Be safe.

 ## Part B. Let's Chat